 Can a Mediterranean Diet Prevent Type 2 Diabetes?

-The Mediterranean diet has been known to be one of the healthiest diets in the world.
-It primarily focuses on whole foods, such as beans, legumes, whole grains, vegetables, and healthy fats like nuts, olives, and extra virgin olive oil.
+The Mediterranean diet is known to be one of the healthiest diets in the world.
+It primarily focuses on whole plant foods, such as beans, legumes, whole grains, vegetables, fruit, and healthy fats like nuts, olives, and extra virgin olive oil (EVOO).
 With its abundant consumption of nutrient-rich foods, the Mediterranean diet can be a delicious and healthy diet for many different types of people.
-The Mediterranean diet can also be an effective and useful diet in the prevention of type 2 diabetes.
+The Mediterranean diet can also be an effective and useful diet to decrease the risk or prevent certain diseases or conditions.
+Today we are going to focus on the Mediterranean diet and its contribution to the prevention of type 2 diabetes.

-Research also shows that higher adherence to a Mediterranean diet is associated with decreased risk of developing type 2 diabetes (1).
-Martinez-Gonzalez et al. said that “Higher adherence to a Mediterranean diet rich in olive oil, plant-based foods … but low in meats was inversely associated with incidence of type 2 diabetes among initially healthy participants” (1).
-This means that adhering to a primarily Mediterranean style diet can help individuals prevent the development of type 2 diabetes.
+Research also shows that a higher adherence to the Mediterranean diet is also associated with decreased risk of developing type 2 diabetes.
+Martinez-Gonzalez et al. said that “Higher adherence to a Mediterranean diet rich in olive oil, plant-based foods … but low in meats was inversely associated with incidence of type 2 diabetes among initially healthy participants”.
+This means that following a Mediterranean style eating pattern will be beneficial in the prevention of type 2 diabetes.

-Implementing a Mediterranean style diet into your life can provide many benefits, with one main benefit being decreasing the risk of type 2 diabetes development.
-With a primary component of the Mediterranean diet being extra virgin olive oil, it could be beneficial to add Olivaio into your life as well.
-By incorporating extra virgin olive oil, with traditional Mediterranean dishes, you are sure to benefit your taste buds as well as your health.
+Implementing a Mediterranean style diet into your life can provide many benefits, with one main benefit being a decreased risk of developing type 2 diabetes.
+With a primary component of the Mediterranean diet being extra virgin olive oil (EVOO), it could be beneficial to add Olivaio into your diet as well.
+By incorporating extra virgin olive oil (EVOO), with traditional Mediterranean dishes, you are sure to benefit your taste buds as well as your health.

-To learn more about ways to plan snacks with diabetes, or incorporate extra virgin olive oil (EVOO) or a Mediterranean style diet into your cooking, visit our recipe page.
+To learn more about ways to incorporate extra virgin olive oil (EVOO) or a Mediterranean style diet into your cooking, visit our recipe page on olivaio.com.

 Written by Isabelle Hammack